 L.R.
 Wilson Best Student Paper Award

-Named for Leonard R. Wilson, University of Oklahoma, a pioneer in the field of palynology who published over 200 scientific papers effectively demonstrating the relationships of plants to sediments and rocks through time.
-He actively advanced the idea that plant microfossils could become a powerful biostratigraphic tool.
-Wilson was the first scientist to perceive the common uses of palynology in oil exploration.
-He served as a consultant to 17 major and independent oil companies during his career.
+Named after Leonard R. Wilson, University of Oklahoma, a pioneer in the field of palynology who published over 200 scientific papers effectively demonstrating the relationships of plants to sediments and rocks through time.
+Wilson was the first scientist to perceive the common uses of palynology in oil exploration and actively advanced the idea that plant microfossils could become a powerful biostratigraphic tool.

-Judged by an ad hoc committee formed by AASP Awards Committee members at the time of the annual meeting.
-The criteria are established by the judging committee and should include neatness and attractiveness of the poster including its graphics; scientific merit of the research problem; clarity and innovativeness of the research methods; clarity and simplicity of the results.
-Awardee must be first author, should be a student, or if the awardee has formally completed a graduate degree, cannot have been employed more than 6 months before the award is made.
+This award is given to student presenters at The Palynological Society’s annual meeting.
+The judging criteria, established by the Awards Committee, include neatness and attractiveness of the poster including its graphics; scientific merit of the research problem; clarity and innovativeness of the research methods; clarity and simplicity of the results.